 As mentioned above, the Panda Crate (formerly Tadpole Crate) is designed for babies into their toddler years.
 This age group has different needs than other kids – so the projects are different too.
 They are designed not only to keep your child entertained, but also to make sure YOU can enjoy your time together with your toddler.
 I think they do a good job pulling off this goal.

 Each Panda crate has enough activities for 2 months.
-Our crate was an old Tadpole crate – since the Panda crate just launched this month (August, 2019).
+Our crate was an old Tadpole crate that has since been rebranded as a Panda Crate.
 It contains some of the activities that might be in a Panda Crate – but not all.
 I am assuming a normal Panda crate is at least double the crate we received.

 Will KiwiCo Ship The Panda Crate Overseas?